pbruzzone/pbruzzone/README.md

 ##  About me:

-I’m a full‑stack developer with a strong focus on front‑end work.
+I’m a full‑stack developer involved in the entire software development lifecycle.
 I’m always trying to learn more and grow professionally.
 Known for empathy, quick decision‑making, and attention to detail.
 I really enjoy building clean, modern interfaces that feel intuitive and look great for users.

 🌐 **Contact me:** pablobr@live.com.ar